kakigate/hisi-initregtable-parser/README.md

 Main purpose of this early low level function is to configure clocks and ddr phy/mem configuration in early stage so bootloader can be loaded in ddr ram.
 Also io muxing is partially or completelly done at this phase.

-- Parsed init register table can be used to make eduncated guesses about undocumented hardware configuration!
+- Parsed init register table can be used to make educated guesses about undocumented hardware configuration!

 Uses external per SoC type csv-files to identify which register base table entry refers to.
 Any contribution in terms of accurate&complete csv-files for different devices is much appreciated.